Axway/streams-open-docs/content/en/docs/architecture/_index.md

 ##### External traffic

 We use the NGINX Ingress Controller to expose both management and subscription APIs.
-NGINX Ingress Controller automatically creates a Load Balancer in the cloud provider infrastructure so that the APIs can be reached from the outside using the load balancer DNS hostname.
-Once known, this hostname must be updated in the ingress resource thanks to the value of the helm parameter `ingress.host`.
+NGINX Ingress Controller automatically creates a load balancer in the cloud provider infrastructure so that the APIs can be reached from the outside using the load balancer DNS hostname.
+Once known, this hostname must be updated in the ingress resource helm parameter `ingress.host`.

 SSL/TLS is enabled by default on NGINX ingress controller unless you have explicitly disabled it (`ingress.tlsenabled=false`).